wp-plugins/wp-power-stats/readme.txt

 2. WP Power Stats sample statistics.

 == Changelog ==

+= 1.3 =
+* New feature: You can now exclude IP addresses from statistics
+* New feature: Added total count of pageviews and visits to the widget
+* Improvement: Rearranged and renamed settings menus.

 = 1.2 =
 * New feature: Added a setting to select roles that can view statistics